JCMexplains/writing-for-success-2023/textbook.md

 #### A Podcast

-Provide as much information as possible about the writer, director, and producer; the date the podcast aired; its title; any organization or series with which it is associated; and where you retrieved the podcast.
+Provide as much information as possible about the writer, director, and producer; the date the podcast aired; its title; any oroup or series with which it is associated; and where you retrieved the podcast.

 > Kelsey, A. R. (Writer), Garcia, J. (Director), & Kim, S. C. (Producer).